-13 See for example HELCOM 2019 "Essential fish habitats in the Baltic Sea" Meeting of the continuation of the project for Baltic-wide assessment of coastal fish communities in support of an ecosystem-based management (FISH-PRO III).
-14 COUNCIL REGULATION (EU) 2021/1888 of 27 October 2021 fixing for 2022 the fishing opportunities for certain fish stocks and groups of fish stocks applicable in the Baltic Sea and amending Regulation (EU) 2021/92 as regards certain fishing opportunities in other waters
+See for example HELCOM 2019 "Essential fish habitats in the Baltic Sea" Meeting of the continuation of the project for Baltic-wide assessment of coastal fish communities in support of an ecosystem-based management (FISH-PRO III).

-Western Baltic cod (SDs 22-24) 15 489 t (by-catch only) MSY Approach 943 t 16 (this applies to the sum of commercial and recreational catches) n/a 0 t All fisheries targeting cod must be stopped in 2023, both for commercial and recreational fishing.
-Our recommendation is based on WGBFAS recommending a zero catch advice All spawning areas must continue to be fully protected and closed from fishing activities in the relevant spawning period.17 The closure must apply to both commercial and recreational fishers.
+14 &lt;u>COUNCIL REGULATION (EU) 2021/1888 of 27 October 2021 fixing for 2022 the fishing opportunities for certain fish stocks and groups of fish stocks applicable in the Baltic Sea and amending Regulation (EU) 2021/92 as regards certain fishing opportunities in other waters recreational catches) All spawning areas must continue to be fully protected and closed from fishing activities in the relevant spawning period.
+The closure must apply to both commercial and recreational fishers.
 Increase at-sea monitoring and control on all vessels using active gears in all areas but prioritised in cod concentration areas, combining both REM and traditional controls.
 Introduce additional measures to avoid and minimise cod bycatches in active demersal flatfish fisheries.
-Baltic sprat (SDs 22-32) 18 251,943 t EU MAP (F {MSY}) 249,237 t Deduct 10.08% Russian share.
-224,114 t Consider setting the TAC in the lower F{MSY} range (165,227 - 224,114 t).
-Our recommendation is based on F being above F{MSY}, misreporting issues and the need to consider interspecies dynamics (see ICES 2022)19.
-If spatial management and measures to account for species interactions are not put in place (e.g. by moving the fishery further north), the TAC should be set at F{lower}, ≤165,227, to maximise food availability for cod in SDs 25-26.
+Baltic sprat (SDs 22-32) 251,943 t EU MAP (F MSY ) 249,237 t Deduct 10.08% Russian share. ≤ 224,114 t Consider setting the TAC in the lower FMSY range (165,227 - 224,114 t).
+Our recommendation is based on F being above FMSY, misreporting issues and the need to consider interspecies dynamics (see ICES 2022).
+If spatial management and measures to account for species interactions are not put in place (e.g. by moving the fishery further north), the TAC should be set at Flower, ≤165,227, to maximise food availability for cod in SDs 25-26.
 Increase control, enforcement, onboard monitoring and sampling of landings to ensure that the misreporting of sprat as herring does not continue.
+Western Baltic herring (SDs 22-24) 788 t (by- catch only) MSY Approach Advice has been postponed n/a 0 t (this subject to be updated in light of new advice) Implement additional area and/or time restrictions on the herring fishery in the North Sea and SDs 20-